MR-7ox/lanchain_agent/readme.md

 		web_search
-		here we tried creating a web_search tool using tavily since tavile / firecrawl and you the web_search to get query answered
+		here we tried creating a web_search tool using tavily since tavile / firecrawl and you the web_search to get query answered url_scraper
+		we used firecrawl to scrape a url like geek for geek one and use it to return the details